-April 8, 2022
+November 16, 2022

-Attention: Concurrent Enrollment Coordinator PHONE: (501) 852-7407 FAX: (501) 450-5734 Email: apaladino3@uca.edu
+Attention: Concurrent Enrollment Coordinator PHONE: (501) 852-7407 / FAX: (501) 450-5734

+Email: concurrent@uca.edu

-If a drop form is not completed at all or is not completed by the following dates, Your college Transcript will show a grade of "F".
+\If a drop form is not completed at all or is not completed by the following dates, Your college Transcript will show a grade of "F".

+Withdraw by date for "W" April 11, 2023
-Year Long Courses

-Withdraw by date for "Grade March 17, 2022
+Year Long Courses Withdraw by date for "Grade March 17, 2023

-The drop is NOT off icial until the form is com pleted and processed by the Registrar's Office.
+The drop is NOT official until the form is complet red and processed by the Registrar's Office.

 Student Name: High School:

 JCA Student ID Number: or Date of Birth:

 Course Name:

 Please circle: Fall Course Spring Course Year Long Course

 Reason for dropping course:

-Assigned drop grade from instructor w vill be: W
+Assigned drop grade from instructor will be: W

 Student Signature Date

 Instructor Signature Date

-FOR OFFICE USE ONLY UCA Registrar: Date:
+FOR OFFICE USE ONLY

+UCA Registrar: Date:

 Course Number: Course CRN: